Announcement: New Prayer Books Available

 Characteristics of the Catholic Church

-The Catholic Church recognizes the existence of the Holy Trinity : recognition of the origin of the Holy Spirit, not only from God the Father, but also from God the Son.
-Its other dogmatic characteristics are: The existence of purgatory and the recognition of dogmas on the direction of the Pope.
+The Catholic Church recognizes the existence of the Holy Trinity : recognizing the origin of the Holy Spirit, not only from God the Father, but also from God the Son.
+Its other dogmatic characteristics are: the existence of purgatory and the recognition of dogmas on the direction of the Pope.

-The differences in worship and canonicality of Catholicism from the Orthodox Church are: celibacy of the clergy, the unique development of the cult of the Virgin.
+The differences in worship and canonical principles between Catholicism and the Orthodox Church are: clergy celibacy and the unique development of the cult of the Virgin.
 The Vatican is the world center of the Catholic Church.
-It is there that the Pope lives, together with his collaborators who are responsible for various functions of the church.
+It is here that the Pope lives, along with his collaborators responsible for various church functions.

-The Catholic Church must reconcile its structure, based on tradition and the centrality of the figure of the Pope, with modern religious pluralism.
-Pope Francis is the 264th Pope of the Church since St. Peter.
+The Catholic Church must reconcile its structure, founded on tradition and the centrality of the pope, with modern religious pluralism.
+Pope Francis is the 264th pope of the Church since St. Peter.

 The sacraments of the Catholic Church.

-According to the tradition of the Catholic Church, from infancy to death, the sacraments mark the major stages of Christian worship.
-Roman Catholics and Eastern Orthodox, as well as many Protestant bishops, receive all seven sacraments.
+According to the tradition of the Catholic Church, the sacraments mark the major stages of Christian worship from infancy to death.
+Roman Catholics and Eastern Orthodox believers, as well as many Protestant bishops, receive all seven sacraments.

 rosary-bible

 A sacrament, said St. Augustine, is "the visible form of an invisible grace."
-By the word "grace," St. Augustine perceived the expansive compassion of God, and by "visible form."
+By the word "grace," St. Augustine perceived God's expansive compassion, and by "visible form."

 Baptism has always been considered the sacrament of initiation in the Christian church.
-It represents an individual's act of faith and imprints him as a disciple of Christ, while washing away original sin (derived from Adam's sin).
+It represents an individual's act of faith and marks them as a disciple of Christ, while washing away original sin (derived from Adam's sin).
 It is recognized by all churches that accept the sacraments.

-According to the conclusions of the episcopal service of baptism, the person baptized with water and the Holy Spirit is received into the holy church of Christ .
+According to the conclusions of the episcopal baptismal service, the person baptized with water and the Holy Spirit is received into the holy church of Christ .
 He has become an active member, so that he can receive the forgiveness of sins, through spiritual regeneration.
 Sometimes the baptized person is sprinkled with a few drops of water, other times water is poured on him, and sometimes he is completely immersed.

 Confirmation completes the work of baptism and allows the person (usually between the ages of 7 and 14) to assume greater spiritual responsibilities.
 In both the Catholic and Episcopal Churches, the bishop is usually the one who confirms.
-Since the origin of confirmation is considered to be from the apostles and not from God, Protestants do not recognize confirmation as a sacrament.
+Because the origin of confirmation is considered to come from the apostles and not from divine authority, Protestants do not recognize confirmation as a sacrament.

 On the other hand, it is recognized as a "minor" sacrament by Episcopalians.
 Lutherans, on the other hand, practice it as a rite that reminds children of the promise of baptism and prepares them for communion , and not as a sacrament.